These are the eco-friendly beauty brands to up your routine for a more sustainable 2025

 Celebrity news, beauty, fashion advice, and fascinating features, delivered straight to your inbox!

-But the biggest turnaround comes from big name, high street brands.
+But the biggest turnaround comes from big-name, high-street brands.
 For instance, you’ll find the Soil Association’s logo on Garnier's Organic Skincare in recognition of its green credentials.
-In March 2021, the brand also announced all of its products are now certified by Cruelty Free International's Leaping Bunny programme – something that took 18 months of investigation to ensure both suppliers and ingredients are 'iron clad'.
-The logo will be rolled out across all packaging over the next year.
+Back in March 2021, the brand also announced that all its products are now certified by Cruelty Free International's Leaping Bunny programme – something that took 18 months of investigation to ensure both suppliers and ingredients are 'iron-clad'.
+The logo was then rolled out the following year.

 Why you should care about recycling your beauty packaging